 More details about these projects, including a description of each project's anticipated CO2 impacts, are discussed in Chapter 3.
 The following tables display the GHG impact analyses of projects funded in the FFYs 2022-26 Highway Program (Table B-1) and Transit Program (Table B-2).
-Table B-3 summarizes the GHG impact analyses of highway projects completed in FFYs 2019 through 2021.
-Table B-4 summarizes the GHG impact analyses of transit projects completed in FFYs 2019 through 2021.
+Table B-3 summarizes the GHG impact analyses of highway projects completed in FFY 2021.
+Table B-4 summarizes the GHG impact analyses of transit projects completed in FFY 2021.
 A project is considered completed when the construction contract has been awarded or the transit vehicles have been purchased.